gracesjy/hp/_pages/about.md

 layout: post
 ---

-I have been passionate about being a software developer for a long(?) time, and I will continue to do so.
 I have been working in IT for a long time.
-However, new technologies are always coming out, and is this the AI ​​era where we should focus on what to and not worry about how to ?
+However, new technologies have always been pouring out, and I have been making efforts to apply them.
+It was a difficult but beautiful time.
+Is this the AI ​​era where we should stop worrying about how to and focus on what to ?

 <img src="../../assets/raymond.jpg" width="50%" height="50%">